What’s The Best Cheap WordPress Hosting?

 Choosing the best cheap WordPress hosting is a daunting & conflicting process.
 It’s tough not only because there is no such thing as an absolute “best cheap WordPress hosting” but also because emphasizing price above all else will inherently make tradeoffs with other features that everyone wants.
 There is only the WordPress hosting that is right for you considering all the tradeoffs – especially considering your budget.

-Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best cheap WordPress hosting (updated 2017) for your website based on your preferences (or skip to the summary of choices).
+Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best cheap WordPress hosting (updated for 2017 / 2018) for your website based on your preferences (or skip to the summary of choices).

 Disclosure: I receive referral fees from companies mentioned on this site, including the ones mentioned in this quiz.
 My recommendations are based on my experiences as an independent paying customer or consultant to a paying customer.

 Based on my experience working with many hosting companies, there are a few that are a particularly good fit for anyone who values budget & cost above all else.
 Here’s a summary of the companies included in the quiz.

 Best Cheap WordPress Hosting Choices

 |Name||Best if you want…||Discounts!|